Eve True

 About me

-Hello, my name is Eve, I am a qualified and experienced counsellor, I have worked in a broad range of settings and have taught counselling degree students at the local university.
+Hello, my name is Eve, I am a qualified and experienced psychotherapeutic counsellor, I am an accredited member of the British Association for Counsellors and Psychotherapists (BACP).
+I have worked in a broad range of settings and have taught counselling degree students at the local university.

 I understand that contacting a counsellor can feel daunting and you may feel unsure of what to say and what to expect; I will work with you at your pace, there is no right or wrong as it is about you.